andres-erbsen/dename-writeup/dename.md

 Many cryptographic protocols assume that either all participants know each other's public keys, or that there exists a trustworthy directory that can be used to look up these public keys.
-The directory system itself often ends up being a weak point of the overall system's security.
+The directory system often ends up being a weak point of the overall system's security.
 For example, compromising any one certificate authority of an attacker's choice breaks anything that relies on certificate-authority-based public key infrastructure[@EllisonSchneierPKI][@SchneierVerisignHacked][@MozillaComodo]; a breach